Coombe, Enford: Tourism

 Situated between Stonehenge and Avebury, Coombe has several tourist attractions.
 The east end of Coombe Lane is the site of two tumuli, which could be up to 5,000 years old.
 Nearby fields have been the site of a number of archeological digs, including one by the television programme Time Team around three miles to the east.

 The River Avon bridge crossing is a popular site for families on hot summer days due to its easy bathing access.

-Media

-Local events, village politics and sports are covered by the Enford Newsletter, based in Coombe Lane.